lynnlangit/aws-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

         FROM {table1} AS {tableAlias}
         WHERE {column1} = {'stringValue'}

-**IMPORTANT: In WHERE clauses, you must enclose string values in the single (or double) quote charachter (NOT a backtick) so that BigQuery can parse the string equality statement.
+**IMPORTANT: In WHERE clauses, you must enclose string values in the single (or double) quote charachter (NOT a backtick) so that Athena can parse the string equality statement.
 Also strings in WHERE clauses are case sensitive**

 ### ❓Q1b: Write a SQL query to return the names of experiments performed by Tommy Student after Jan 1, 2004.
 Rename the referenced table name to "experiments" using the SQL `AS` keyword in the `FROM` clause.